Thanks, everybody, for being here during the Rush Honeymoon Week.

 Self-employed, forget it.

-And then they go looking at uh at what you were making and through various complex formulas that I was right about this.
+And then they go looking at what you were making and through various complex formulas that I was right about this.

-It was a stay was state people I was talking to, and a state check that I received for low those uh those few weeks.
+It was state people I was talking to and a state check that I received for low those few weeks.

-Um I felt like I shouldn't I be mowing lawns or something?
+I felt like, God, shouldn't I be mowing lawns or something?

-And this was this was uh 1988, pretty big year for the Limbaugh show, too, like the year of its launch.
+And this was 1988, pretty big year for the Limbaugh show, too, like the year of its launch.

-It was uh hit the ground running there and and uh and took off and uh eventually to Washington and then back here to uh uh to the state of my birth in Texas, uh spending as much time as possible on stations carrying the Rush Limbaugh show.
+And so in January of 89, when I started up with another Memphis radio station, it was, yeah, I hit the ground running there and took off and eventually to Washington and then back here to the state of my birth in Texas, spending as much time as possible on stations carrying the Rush Limbaugh Show.

 So whatever affiliate you're listening to, thanks.

-So there is the the uh sort of uh uh very fluid and uh um complex answer.
+So there is the sort of very fluid and complex answer.

-How you're counted in terms of unemployment and what kind of unemployment benefits you get uh are going to vary widely according to state and uh circumstance.
+How you're counted in terms of unemployment and what kind of unemployment benefits you get are going to vary widely according to state and circumstance.

 Okay?